Crime in Puerto Rico: Crime in the 2010s

 Causes of police corruption include the relatively low wages paid to regular officers.
-Then Police Association President Jose Rodriguez reported in 2007 that Puerto Ricans patrolling the streets made about twenty-six thousand dollars a year.
+Then Police Association President Jose Rodriguez reported in 2007 that Puerto Ricans patrolling the streets made about $26,000 a year.
 Rodriguez additionally pointed out how local sergeants supervised thirty to thirty-five officers— in contrast to the average of ten in the continental U.S.

 Puerto Rico's murder rate dropped somewhat from the 1990s into the 2000s, yet violent crime remained significantly higher not just at a regional but also on an international scale.
 In the mid-2000s, the territory's troubles ranked it sixth worldwide in murders per capita.
 In 2006, a total of 736 individuals were murdered in Puerto Rico.

 In terms of the 2010s, the cycle of violence between criminals and law enforcement remained a severe challenge as conditions on the island evolved.
 A 2011 report by the Civil Rights Division of the U.S. Department of Justice into the Puerto Rican police concluded that the department was "broken in a number of critical and fundamental respects".
 While stating that many "hard working and dedicated" officers "serve the public with distinction under often challenging conditions", the investigators declared that the violations "uncovered are pervasive and plague all levels of" the department.
 At the conclusion of that year, Puerto Rico's experienced a spike in violent crime, with over a thousand people having been killed.